HuanLiu2022/HuanLiu2022/README.md

 # Hi, I'm Huan Liu 👋

-I'm a Master's student in Computer Linguistics at the University of Zurich, with a focus on AI, machine learning, computer vision, and multimodal AI.
+I'm a Master's student in Computational Linguistics and Language Technology at the University of Zurich, with a focus on AI, machine learning, computer vision, and multimodal AI.

 ## About Me

 I'm interested in applying AI and machine learning to language and multimodal data.
-My experience includes deep learning, NLP, computer vision, large language models, retrieval-augmented generation, and knowledge graphs.
+My experience includes machine learning, deep learning, NLP, computer vision, large language models, retrieval-augmented generation, and knowledge graphs.

 ## Technical Skills